-WEQ-019.3.1.31 ServiceDeliveryPointServiceDeliveryPoint
+WEQ-019.3.1.31 ServiceDeliveryPoint

 Logical point on the network where the ownership of the service changes hands.
 It is one of potentially many service points within a service location, delivering service in accordance with a customer agreement.
 Used at the place where a meter may be installed.